Aleksandre19/tournament-game-generator/README.md

 <h1 align="center">Tournament Game Generator programme.</h1>

+#### Programme for the project.

-### This is a simple game generator programme which I got to write as a project for the programmingexpert.io.
-The programme is written in Python with Object Oriented Programminge style.
+This is a simple game generator programme which I got to write as a project for the [programmingexpert.io](https://www.programmingexpert.io/).The programme is written in Python with the Object Oriented Programminge style.

+#### How to run the programme?

-### To run the programe simple download a generator_oop.py file and run it in your terminal.
-You can do it or clone it by clicking on the green code button at the top right side.
+To run the programe simple download a `generator_oop.py` file and run it in your terminal.
+You can do it or clone it by clicking on the green `code` button at the top right side.

+#### The programme assumes...

-### The programme assumes that a user enters as valid data as it asks to do.
+The programme assumes that a user enters as valid data as it asks to do.
 For example if programe asks to enter number of teams it assums that a user enters a integer and not a string.
 It does not make such checks.

-#### The programme makes the following checks:
+#### Checks made by the programme:

 - A minimum number of teams.
 - If the team name is made minimum of two characters.